MaayanLab/BioToolStory/PubMedTools/README.md

 3. Approved tools will be pushed to the BioToolStory website.

 ## Tweets
-Daily at 12 pm EST, a new tool is tweeted.
+Daily at 12 pm EST, a new tool is tweeted - see scripts in `/TwitterBot`

 ## How to install the BioToolStory pipeline
 Install the required packages `requirements.txt`